 Observed special

-Our latest discovery about the INSL3 hormone is a major milestone in understanding their function and will allow us to help people at every level.
+Our latest discovery about the INSL3 hormone is a milestone in understanding their function and will allow us to help people at every level.

 Ravinder Anand-Ivell